sybila/biodivine-aeon-py/api-coverage/lib-hctl-model-checker.md

 ignore the methods that perform automatic sanitization, because we expect the user to know what graph/context they are using.
-Automatic sanitization mostly made sense in the original library where the expectation was that the results will be written to some output file.
+Automatic sanitization mostly made sense in the original library where the expectation was that the results will be written to some output file and the context will be lost.

 <table>
     <thead>